nikhilhenry/nh-astro/src/pages/posts/vue-form.md

 ## Summary

-There we have it, a typesafe implementation of a multi-step form in vue with an elegant design and UX through tailwindcss and daisyUI.
+There we have it, a type-safe implementation of a multi-step form in vue with an elegant design and UX through tailwindcss and daisyUI.
 For a quick reference you can also checkout the codesandbox below 👇.

 <iframe src="https://codesandbox.io/embed/eloquent-snyder-x2ryog?fontsize=14&hidenavigation=1&theme=dark&view=preview"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"